XinYe-Eva/SI507_finalproject/README.md

 # SI507_finalproject

 Welcome to my SI507 final project!
 This is a project about a guide tour and restaurant advisor application is realized.
-User could search different types of restaurants recommended in different states and also get the information of nearby places of the restaurant.
+Users could choose the state they like to visit and the food type they prefer and see the results of top 10 restaurants in that category.
+They could also choose to see the detail information of a restaurant they like such as phone number, address, zip code etc. We also provide the information of places of interests near this restaurant including the its name, address, city and category for users which they could choose to visit after their meal.

 # Project Description
 First, the user can choose a state in all 52 states we provided.
 They could also choose whether see the map of this state by clicking on the box.